Biocontrol introduction

 Establishment:

-Gourlay (2007) - following the 1989/90 releases established well throughout New Zealand except in the north of the North Island and the west coast of the South Island.
-The 1993 releases were from populations in Spain and Portugal where the climate more closely matched the warmer, wetter parts of New Zealand.
-Now established in all regions of New Zealand.
+Gourlay (2007e) - following the 1989/early-1990s releases, T. lintearius established well throughout New Zealand except in the north of the North Island and the west coast of the South Island.
+Following the 1993 releases from populations in Spain and Portugal, where the climate more closely matched the warmer, wetter parts of New Zealand, the mite is now established in all regions of New Zealand.

 Impacts on target:

-Gouraly (2007) - initial persistent outbreaks stunted growth of bushes.
+Gouraly (2007e) - initial persistent outbreaks stunted growth of gorse bushes.
 Population suppression of T. lintearius by the predatory mite Phytoseiulus persimilis and the ladybird Stethorus bifidus now limits the frequency and extent of outbreaks.

 Impacts on non-targets: